Charan Singh: Minister of Home Affairs (1977–1978)

 Charan Singh became Cabinet minister in Morarji Desai government and took the office as Minister of Home Affairs on 24 March 1977.
 As a Home Minister, Charan Singh took the decision to dissolve all the state assemblies which were under Congress rule.
 He argued that these assemblies no longer represent the will of the electorate of their respective states.
 Charan Singh wrote the letter to nine Chief Ministers to advise their governors to dissolve their state assemblies.
 Chief Minister of these states went to Supreme Court against this dissolution but the dismissals were validated by Supreme Court.

 On 3 October 1977, Charan Singh got Indira Gandhi arrested from her 12 Willingdon Crescent residence.
 The charges against her were that during 1977 election, she misused her position to get jeeps for election campaigns and another charge was related to contract between the ONGC and the French oil company CFP.
 But the magistrate before whom she appeared, released her stating that there was no evidence to back up the arrest.
 By botching up the arrest, Singh prepared his resignation letter but Morarji Desai did not accept it.

 On 1 July 1978, Charan Singh resigned from the cabinet of Morarji Desai because of growing differences between them over trial of Indira Gandhi.
 In December 1978, Singh wanted to undo Janata Party and wanted coalition government in place of Janata Party government.
 On 24 January 1979, Singh returned into cabinet and held two portfolios of Deputy Prime Minister and Minister of Finance.

 Prime Minister of India (1979–1980)

 Following the Janata Party victory in the 1977 general election, its MPs delegated the selection of a prime minister to Jayaprakash Narayan and Acharya Kripalani.
 Morarji Desai was chosen as the prime minister and subsequently appointed Charan Singh as home minister of India.
 However, due to disagreements with Desai, Singh was asked to resign on 1 July 1978.
-He was later reinstated as deputy prime minister on 24 January 1979.
+He was later reinstated as deputy prime minister with finance ministry on 24 January 1979.
 By 1979, the Janata Party faced internal divisions, particularly over the dual loyalties of some members to both the party and the Rashtriya Swayamsevak Sangh (RSS).